gvergotte/irbeuromov/index.md

 ### Description

-- To fill the form download the .html file in the main branch of the repository.
+- To fill the form click on the left (View the Project on Github).
+\Download the .html file in the main branch of the repository.
-Open the .html file with your favorite browser.
+\Open the .html file with your favorite browser.
-Extend text boxes if you need more place at some points (the bottom left corner).
+\Extend text boxes if you need more place at some points (the bottom left corner).
-To save your project, right click on the page and save the .html file.
+\To save your project, right click on the page and save the .html file.
-To export as PDF (for submission purpose), right clic and print the PDF.
+\To export as PDF (for submission purpose), right clic and print the PDF.

 - If you want to have a look at some examples, download the .pdf files from the repository (folder examples)